-Women having C-section often have an infection in the wound, infection in the lining of the uterus and urinary tract infections.
-There are cases of adhesion, sticking together of the internal organs, too in case of C-sections.
+Women having C-sections often have an infection in the wound, infection in the lining of the uterus, and urinary tract infections.
+There are cases of adhesion, sticking together of the internal organs, too in the case of C-sections.

 #13.
 No anesthesia side effects

-Normal delivery doesn’t involve an anesthesia and so has no risks caused by an anesthesia as in a C-section.
-An anesthesia given can cause lowering of blood pressure, nausea, headache, and confusion and in unfortunate cases even nerve damages and aspiration during surgery.
+Normal delivery doesn’t involve anesthesia and so has no risks caused by anesthesia as in a C-section.
+Anesthesia given can cause lowering of blood pressure, nausea, headache, and confusion, and in unfortunate cases even nerve damages and aspiration during surgery.